dariusf/fable/test/examples.t/crime.md

         'You wouldn't move a whole body for that.'
     - 'Perhaps he was killed in bed.' `1`
         'It's just speculation at this point,' Joe remarks.

 - `?reached(bed_knowledge, 'murdered_in_bed')`
-    'The victim was murdered in bed, and then the body was moved to the floor.'
+    'The victim was murdered in bed, and then the body was moved to the floor.' `1` 'Why?'
-    'Why?'
     - 'I don't know.' `1`
         Joe nods.
 'All right, then.'
-    - 'Perhaps the murderer wanted to mislead us.'
+    - 'Perhaps the murderer wanted to mislead us.' `1` 'How so?'
-        'How so?'

-        - 'They wanted us to think the victim was awake[.'], I replied thoughtfully.
-'That they were meeting their attacker, rather than being stabbed in their sleep.'
+        - 'They wanted us to think the victim was awake.' `1` 'That they were meeting their attacker, rather than being stabbed in their sleep.'
-        - 'They wanted us to think there was some kind of struggle[.'],' I replied.
-'That the victim wasn't simply stabbed in their sleep.'
+        - 'They wanted us to think there was some kind of struggle.' `1` 'That the victim wasn't simply stabbed in their sleep.'

         'But if they were killed in bed, that's most likely what happened.
 Stabbed, while sleeping.'
         `reach(bed_knowledge, 'murdered_while_asleep')`
-    - 'Perhaps the murderer hoped to clean up the scene.'
-        'But they were disturbed?
+    - 'Perhaps the murderer hoped to clean up the scene.' `1` 'But they were disturbed?
 It's possible.'

   - `?seen('joe_in_hall1') > 1` 'That's it.' `1`